Failure to deregister Wales.

 Dear Heads name

-I have received your letter/email/phone call dated xxx, I have taken advice and I understand that in law if I choose to deregister my child in order to home educate you must remove their name from the register immediately.
+I have received your letter/email/phone call dated xxx, I have taken advice and I understand that in law if I choose to deregister my child in order to home educate you must remove their name from the register immediately and notify the Local Authority.
 I therefore refer you to my deregistration letter dated the x.

 Deletions from admission register.
 8.(1) The following are prescribed as the grounds on which the name of a pupil of compulsory school age must be deleted from the admission register— (d)in a case not falling within sub-paragraph (a), that the pupil has ceased to attend the school and the proprietor has received written notification from the parent that the pupil is receiving education otherwise than at school.
 (Education (Pupil Registration) (Wales) Regulations 2010 section 8(1)(d)).